 At the near end of the channel (x=C) it is not necessary that the entire daymark is visible, because it appears much larger to the observer.
-An accepted compromise is the one half of the rear light daymark is not obscured by the front light.
+An accepted compromise is that one half of the rear light daymark is visible above the front daymark.